Current version: 0.5

 MoodleNet is described by Martin Dougiamas, Founder and CEO of Moodle as, "a new open social media platform for educators, focused on professional development and open content".
 It will be an integral part of the Moodle ecosystem.

-To ensure the aims and objectives of MoodleNet are understood by all parts of the Moodle community, we are putting together a white paper that will serve as a touchstone as the project develops.
+To ensure the aims and objectives of MoodleNet are understood by all parts of the Moodle community, this white paper will serve as a touchstone as the project develops.

 A white paper is an authoritative report or guide that informs readers concisely about a complex issue and presents the issuing body's philosophy on the matter.
 It is meant to help readers understand an issue, solve a problem, or make a decision.
 (Wikipedia)

-- 2 Project MoodleNet: the what and the why
+- 1 MoodleNet: the what and the why

 Moodle is an award-winning international open source software project best known for a powerful online learning platform used by schools, higher education institutions and workplaces globally.
 The Moodle learning platform allows educators of any kind to create a private space online, filled with tools that easily creates courses and activities - all optimised for collaborative learning.